 Gjirokastra CastleRruga Elvia Celebi, Gjirokaster, Albania

 Gjirokastra’s castle is one of the biggest in the Balkans.
 It is situated on the hilltop overlooking the city, witnessing the history of the whole region across the centuries.
 The date for building this fortification is still unclear.
-According to archaeological findings in the area around castle, the place had been inhabited since IV-V century.
-But the first walls of this citadel were built between 12th -13th centuries.
-According to historians, the decision to build this fortification came after the fall of Hadrianopolis.
-It was the castle built first as a typical feudal property belonging to some rich families, who wanted to be safe and protect themselves from different wars.
-Then gradually it turned into an inhabited center for many other families.
+According to archaeologists, the place had been inhabited since IV-V century.

 What to See

 Inside the castle you can see the Clock Tower, a Festival scene, the Castle’s Museum and a superb views over the valley.
 The castle grounds also house a recovered US Air Force jet with an interesting backstory as to how it got here.
-Some rumors say that the jet was downed by Albanian forces during Cold War (1957).
-Others say that the plane was an American spy jet and was forced to land in Rinas Airport during December 957 after developing mechanical problems and flying off course, and the pilot was returned to US.
-The plane was moved to the Museum of Arms in Gjirokastra and considered for a long time as American spy plane.
+Some rumors say that Albanian forces downed the jet during Cold War (1957).
+Others say that the plane was an American spy jet and was forced to land in Rinas Airport during December 957 after developing mechanical problems and flying off course.
+The pilot returned to US.
+The plane now is in the Museum of Arms in Gjirokastra and for a long time has been considered as an American spy plane.
 This now sounds ridiculous, because of very good relations between Albania and US

 The entrance for the castle is 200 ALL/2 euro